syncfusion-content/fileformat-docs/FileFormat/DocIO/Working with Comments.md

 A comment is a note or annotation that an author or reviewer can add to a document.
 DocIO represents comment with **WComment** instance.

-Note: The comment start and end range and date can be preserved only on processing an existing document which already contains these information for each comment.
+Note: The comment start and end ranges and dates can be preserved only on processing an existing document that already contains these information for each comment.

 ## Adding a Comment